Our Law Firm Helps Age Discrimination Victims

 Did you know that if you are over 40 years old, you are a member of a protected class?
 That means, if you are terminated or demoted because of your age, you might have a claim for age discrimination.

-Most times, employers do not fire the 41-year old because of his or her age, but that is not always the case with the aging baby-boomer population, which is the second largest population in the United States.
-If you have experienced age discrimination in the workplace, contact Nilges Draher LLC to speak with an experienced age discrimination attorney.
+Most times, employers do not fire the 41-year-old because of his or her age, but that is not always the case with the aging baby-boomer population, which is the second largest population in the United States.
+If you have experienced age discrimination in the workplace, you need an experienced age discrimination attorney.
+Contact Nilges Draher LLC.
 We can help.

 What is age discrimination?